As part of our commitment to our patients, The Animal Clinic has further invested in our surgical facility.

 One addition is a digital vital sign monitoring system specifically designed for veterinary clinics.
 This technology integrates the monitoring of electrocardiography (ECG), non-invasive blood pressure (NIBP), pulse oximetry (SpO2), Capnography (Co2) and temperature – similar to the systems used in human hospitals.

-Anaesthetic machines installed in both the surgical and dental suites assist us in ensuring your pet’s safety during an anesthetic.
+Anesthetic machines installed in both the surgical and dental suites assist us in ensuring your pet’s safety during an anesthetic.
 We have even installed body warmers to keep your pets warm and cozy during their surgical procedures.

 If you have any questions or would like a tour of our surgical suites, feel free to call for an appointment.